 There are differences in price seasonality between lumber, logs, and stumpage, as illustrated in Figure 12.
 These prices are affected by a degree of seasonality that is largely the result of when each of these commodities will be used.
-For instance, lumber prices tend to peak in spring, when housing construction picks up, and decline through fall as demand wanes, while stumpage prices tend to be highest in January-March, when harvesters are lining up harvestable stock for the summer.
+For instance, lumber prices tend to be higher starting in February, when housing construction starts to pick up, and decline through fall as demand wanes, while stumpage prices tend to be highest in December-March, when harvesters are lining up harvestable stock for the summer.
 DNR stumpage price volatility is also affected by the firefighting season and the quality of the stumpage mix, which varies throughout the year but tends to be lower from July through September.

-WOOD MARKETS U.S. Housing Market
+U.S. Housing Market WOOD MARKETS